Condor Ferries: Routes

-Future fleet
+Fleet

-Condor will use the Artemis eFoiler on a route between Belfast and Bangor from 2024.
-The eFoiler is an electric hydrofoiling boat.
+Until March 2025, Condor Ferries operated the following vessels:

 Past fleet

 Condors 1 to 7

 The initial series of Condor ferries were all hydrofoil passenger ferries, with the exception of Condor 6 which was a passenger only catamaran.

 Havelet

 Built in 1977 in Norway for Brittany Ferries for their Plymouth to Roscoff route, and originally named Cornouailles, she was transferred to British Channel Island Ferries in 1989 and renamed Havelet.
 She was powered by two 16 cylinder Pielstick PA6V280 diesels of 5,600bhp each.
 Condor purchased BCIF in 1994 and Havelet was used to operate a conventional service from Weymouth until 1996 when she was laid up as it was thought that Condor Express would be able to handle the winter weather.
-Condor was forced to reactivate and purchase the Havelet in 1998 prior to the arrivial of Commodore Clipper to act as back up for the fastcraft.
+Condor was forced to reactivate and purchase the Havelet in 1998 prior to the arrival of Commodore Clipper to act as back up for the fastcraft.

 Sale

 Havelet was sold in 2000 to Montenegro Lines where she was renamed the Sveti Stefan and sailed between Bari and Bar until April 2013 when she sailed to Aliağa, Turkey to be broken up.